Stevenfavour/Linuxfundametal0/README29.md

 ![](/Img29/3.png)

-Once all these are done, we can push the changes to the remote repo and the workflow is automatically triggered (by push).
+Once all these are done, we can push the changes to the remote repo, and the workflow is automatically triggered (by push).

 ![](/Img29/36.png)